johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

     "motionDetectionLevel" : "medium",          // Optional, required for motion detection "summarizationDuration" : "0.0",            // Optional.
 Required to create video summarization.
-"0.0" for automatic "hyperlapseSpeed" : "8",                    // Optional, required to hyperlapse the video "priority" : 10                             // Optional, priority of the job }
+"0.0" for automatic "hyperlapseSpeed" : "8",                    // Optional, required to hyperlapse the video "priority" : 10,                            // Optional, priority of the job "useEncoderOutputForAnalytics" : true       // Optional, use generated asset by MES or Premium Workflow as a source for media analytics (except hyperlapse)
+}

 Output: